SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     to be referenced by name in code outside the module, even though the declaration's symbol is exported.
-    However, code outside the module might still be able to interact with the declaration's symbol using runtime behavior.
+    However, code outside the module might still be able to interact with the declaration's symbol by using runtime behavior.

     Declarations marked with the ``inlinable`` attribute
     are implicitly usable from inlinable code.